enznear/codex_test/README.md

 1. **Prepare your files**
    - **Gradio**: upload a single Python file or a zip archive containing your Gradio app.
 The backend will run the first `.py` file it finds in the uploaded directory.
-     You can use `examples/gradio_app.py` as a starting point; it reads the `ROOT_PATH` environment variable so the app works behind the proxy.
+    You can use `examples/gradio_app.py` as a starting point; it simply launches on the provided port.
+The proxy rewrites the path prefix so no extra `root_path` argument is needed.
    - **Docker**: include a `Dockerfile` in the uploaded directory or archive.
 If a `Dockerfile` is present the backend treats the app as a Docker project and builds it with `docker build`.

 2. **Send a request**